General File Submission Requirements

 - Digital reproductions of original artwork should be created as a high-resolution photograph or scan (2400 DPI saved as a TIFF preferred) in order to scale to 48” x 70” or 44” x 44”.

-- On a Mac - right mouse click the original image file and select ‘Get Info’.
+- On a Mac - right-click the original image file and select ‘Get Info’.
 Under the ‘More Info’ section, it will say ‘Dimensions’ or ‘Resolution’, depending if the file is a PDF or JPG.

-- On a PC - right mouse click the original image file and select ‘Properties’.
+- On a PC - right-click the original image file and select ‘Properties’.
 Within the ‘Details’ tab, you will find the ‘Dimensions’ of your image.

 - Resize to a new large size (If using Photoshop, ensure your file is also at 300ppi at the our largest size to get an accurate view).